Signature in the Schools - For Students

 The general breakdown of how the program works is listed below:

-• Once Boot Camp has concluded, the cast and stage management meet for two weeks in January and three weeks in February to stage and rehearse the show.
+- Once Boot Camp has concluded, the cast and stage management meet for two weeks in November, three weeks in December, and one week in January to stage and rehearse the show.
 During this same time, costume crew and prop crew meet one to two times a week to build the show.

 Auditions and Interviews